keithbollt/badger-thermoclines/Cheesehead_thermocline_README.md

 # badger-thermoclines
 This respository was created as part of a final project for ENVIRON 872 at Duke University.
-I am looking at NTLR data to determine thermocline movement on 9 Wisconsin lakes.
+I am looking at NTLR data to determine thermocline movement on 9 Wisconsin lakes between the period 1984 and 2016.
+There are potentially biological ramifications from a shrinking coldwater summer refuge for organisms such as trout if in fact thermoclines are setting up at lower levels.

 ## Summary
 The dataset used for this project was prepared for Environmental Data Analytics (ENV 872L) at Duke University, Spring 2019 by Kateri Salk.